kyma-project/community/internal/proposals/logs/streams/README.md

 # Summary

-I would recommend to log eveything to stderr, because:
+I would recommend logging everything to stderr, because:
 - zap, zerolog and apex/log and I think other libraries can log everything to stderr
-- it's possible to filter logs by level and it's not needed to filter the logs by stream.
+- it's possible to filter logs by level and it's not needed to filter the logs by stream
+- requires less work on current components

-It terms of logging library I think that we should use what fit for our case or we like.
+It terms of logging library I think that we should use what fit for our case, we prefer. or currently have.
-Keep the logging format consistently it's key for unified logging in all product.
+Keep the logging format consistently it's key for unified logging in Kyma.